 The famous quote “Never work with Children or Animals” by W.C Fields, inspired me to write this article.

-Earlier in my life I worked with children and now as a qualified, Accredited Dog Listener, I work with children, adults and dogs of all ages.
+Earlier in my life I worked with children and now as a canine facilitator, I work with children, adults and dogs of all ages.

 Both children and pups are intriguing, amusing and extremely vulnerable.

 Like the child, the pup goes through stages of growth and development but unlike the child, their stages of development progress at a much faster rate.
 Sadly, our dogs don’t live as long as we do.